What happen to the responsive search flow when we design a feature to search in the item description?

 - The page is refreshing and is delivering the new listing page with extra items;

-- At the top of the page the user will see the update results and the check button active;
+- At the top of the page, the user will see the updated results and the active check button.
+Providing all the information about the listing in the first part of the page;

-- We put the user in control to manage the list with all the elements designed for this purpose;
+- We put the user in control to manage the list with all the elements designed for this purpose.

 - The user effort is not more focused to scan the list;